 (inefficient electricity usage).

-each into the interior.
+The taller and higher the windows, the farther light can reach into the interior.
 Optimally, the ceiling plane and top of the windows are at the same level.
 And ceilings higher than 3 meters are important to deeper penetration of light.
 A rule of thumb, is light penetration is equivalent to 1.2 to 1.5 times the height of the windows, assuming that the ceiling is also that high.
 In fact, properly designed windows and ceilings could distribute light as far as twice the height of the windows.

-wall percentage is less than 35 percent, the usual design includes some combination of solar control glass as view glass at the occupant level with clearer glass as clerestory windows.
+That doesn’t necessarily mean a huge expanse of glass.
+When window-to-wall percentage is less than 35 percent, the usual design includes some combination of solar control glass as view glass at the occupant level with clearer glass as clerestory windows.
 The clerestory windows become the primary source for distribution of daylight deeper into the space while the view glass offers buffered sidelighting.

 To achieve the high perimeter ceiling height for clerestory windows without changing overall floor-to-floor height, ceilings can be sloped, or stepped, away from the windows to allow HVAC ducts to be accommodated in the center of the space.